-Every vehicle must carry either one 2 kg or two 1 kg dry powder fire extinguishers.
+Every vehicle must carry either one 2 kg or two 1 kg sized dry powder or AFF foam type fire extinguishers.
 The extinguishers must:

 - comply with and be marked as complying with either EN3 or BS 5306 and be so marked. - be stored in a readily accessible position in the vehicle. - be full and, where a gauge is fitted, this must show that this is the case.